matsengrp/phage-dms-vacc-analysis/README.md

 2. `analysis-scripts/` The python scripts for computing normalizations on the data, as well as plotting code to produce our final figures.

-3. `nextflow-pipeline-config/` All the necessary configuration scripts to run the Nextflow pipeline either (a) locally on a computer with docker installed, or (b) a [SLURM](https://slurm.schedmd.com/documentation.html) managed cluster with singularity available.
-The workflow defines and runs the processing steps within publicly available and static Docker software containers (see *Static Containers*, below).
+3. `nextflow-pipeline-config/` The Nextflow pipeline script as well as all necessary configuration scripts to run the wokflow either (a) locally on a computer with docker installed, or (b) a [SLURM](https://slurm.schedmd.com/documentation.html) managed cluster with singularity available.

 ### Running the Pipeline